-Divorce AppraisalsWE'RE HERE to meet all your Houston area real estate needs!
+Divorce AppraisalsWE'RE HERE to meet all your Texas area real estate needs!

 The answer is everything and nothing.
 The appraisal process itself is the same for all appraisal work.
 The deference is in the details, such as the desired effective date of the valuation.

 Sometimes a divorce is amicable and other times it is anything but amicable.
 Either way, no divorce is fun.
 These are stress filled times for everyone involved.
 Except us.
 Our job is relatively simple.
 We tell you the value of the real estate.
 We’ve done that every day of our professional careers.
 Your job is to make financial decisions based on your individual needs in light of the new situation.

 Our estimate of market value will aid in the decision to either sell the property and split the proceeds, or have one spouse buy the other spouse out.
 If the purpose of the appraisal is to aid in the division of assets, we would like to point out that the appraised value is NOT a “net proceeds to seller” figure.
 An appraised value reflects “gross” sales price.